 Q: Is Career Tracker really free for users?

-We're a new company trying to do big things in the recruiting preparation space.
-We'd like as much help as possible from you to make that experience top-notch, so please send us feedback and suggestions on how we can improve.
+Going forward, our goal is to make all of our services totally free, no matter how much of them you want to use.
+We are experimenting with allowing our customers to do things like watch short videos periodically in lieu of payment.
+That said, we'd like as much help as possible from you to make the product experience top-notch, so please send us feedback and suggestions on how we can improve.

 Q: How do I get in touch with customer support?